ealayher/bash_tools/README.md

 Function that calculates the process time of a shell script (*source* path inside of shell script)

 **script_title.sh**:
-A script that creates a default script.
-Edit headers, functions and variables inside the **create_script** function.
+A script that creates default scripts.
+Personalize code inside **create_script** functions.
 Recommendation: Create an alias inside your *${HOME}/.bashrc* file